-The InSight Principal Investigator (PI) is W. Bruce Banerdt of the Jet Propulsion Laboratory (JPL); the Deputy PI is Suzanne Smrekar (JPL).
-The Project Manager is Tom Hoffman and the Deputy Project Manager is Henry Stone.
-The SEIS Instrument PI is Philippe Lognonné of IPGP, and the HP3 Instrument PI is Tilman Spohn of the DLR Institute of Planetary Research.
-The international science team includes Co-Investigators from the United States, France, Germany, Austria, Belgium, Canada, Japan, Spain, Switzerland and the United Kingdom.
+The InSight Principal Investigator (PI) is W. Bruce Banerdt of the Jet Propulsion Laboratory (JPL); the Deputy PI is Suzanne Smrekar, JPL.
+The Project Manager is Tom Hoffman, and the Deputy Project Manager is Chuck Scott, both at JPL.
+The SEIS Instrument PI is Philippe Lognonné of IPGP, the HP3 Instrument PI is Tilman Spohn of the DLR Institute of Planetary Research, and the RISE PI is William Folkner of JPL.
+The international science team includes Co-Investigators from the United States, France, Germany, Austria, Belgium, Canada, Italy, Poland, Spain, Switzerland, and the United Kingdom.